aws-deadline/deadline-cloud-for-maya/DEVELOPMENT.md

 1. Use the development location from the Submitter Development Workflow.
    Make sure you're running Maya with `set DEADLINE_ENABLE_DEVELOPER_OPTIONS=true` enabled.
-2. Build wheels for `openjobio`, `deadline` and `deadline-cloud-for-maya`.
+2. Build wheels for `openjd`, `deadline` and `deadline-cloud-for-maya`.
    ```
    # If you don't have the build package installed already
    $ pip install build
    ...
    $  mkdir wheels; \
       rm wheels/*; \
-      for dir in ../openjobio ../deadline-cloud ../deadline-cloud-for-maya; \
+      for dir in ../openjd ../deadline-cloud ../deadline-cloud-for-maya; \
         do python -m build --wheel --outdir ./wheels --skip-dependency-check $dir; \
       done
    ...
    $ ls ./wheels
    deadline_cloud_for_maya-<version>-py3-none-any.whl
    deadline-<version>-py3-none-any.whl
-   openjobio-<version>-py3-none-any.whl
+   openjd-<version>-py3-none-any.whl
    ```
 3. Open the Maya integrated submitter, and in the Job-Specific Settings tab, enable the option 'Include Adaptor Wheels'.
 This option is only visible when the environment variable `DEADLINE_ENABLE_DEVELOPER_OPTIONS` is set to `true`.